SKINCARE WITH NASTY TOXINS

 When applied, they seal the skin's surface and block the natural respiration process.
 Petroleum suffocatesand stops moisture from leaving the skin.
 This can clog pores, causing blackheads, pimples, and whiteheads.
 Or worse, create a warm, moist environment for yeast and fungus to grow.

 It gets even better!
 Sealing and suffocating your skin can cause premature aging.
 AGING skin causes FADED tattoos.
 Thus the reason why we developed Inked Ritual Anti-Fade Tattoo Serum.

 Remember, a fresh tattoo is an open wound.
 For the best tattoo healing and recovery, your skin must be able to breathe.
 In our 17 Best Tips To Heal New Tattoos blog, point number 7, "Never use excess creams or lotions," covers this point.

 As you can see, there are quite a few reasons why not to use A+D Ointment, Bepanthen, Aquaphor, Vaseline, Bacitracin, or Neosporin on your fresh ink.
 These products are not safe for tattoos.

 No matter who says it is ok to use these products for tattoo recovery, I would take it with a grain of salt.
 Times have changed, we're wiser, and there are much safer and better options to treat your new tattoo with excellent all-natural tattoo aftercare products.
 Don't risk damaging your new tattoo, or adding toxic chemicals to your body, for the sake of saving a couple of bucks.

 Great tattoos are not cheap.
 Getting inked is a lifetime investment.
 If you're spending a few hundred dollars, up to a few grand on a brand new tattoo, consider this.
 Invest in your inked investment and consider purchasing a premium tattoo aftercare product.

-It's crazy how people think nothing of dropping $50-$250 on a cell phone case to protect their mobile phones.
+It's crazy how people think nothing of dropping $50-$250 on something like a cell phone case to protect their mobile phones.
 Yet they will skimp out on spending $25-50 on a quality natural tattoo aftercare product for their new tattoos.
 Consider that your new tattoo will outlive every mobile device you own.
 Not sure about you, but I want my ink to out-live me.